matejhozlar/minecraft-server/README.md

 - Chat history syncing

 This project is fan-made, not affiliated with Mojang or Microsoft.
-All original Minecraft assets must be supplied by the end-user
+All assets must be supplied by the end-user

 📧 Contact
 📮 Email: admin@create-rington.com